 Wheeled Mobile Robotics (WMR)

-We all know what a wheel is, but why use the wheel?
+We all recognize what a wheel is, but why implement the wheel?

-The wheel is an efficient means to move on a surface and requires no power to maintain position, except for the balancing robots such as the ball bot and Segway two-wheel robots.
+The wheel is an efficient means to move on a surface and requires no power to maintain position, except for the balancing robots like the ball bot and Segway two-wheel robots.

 Wheel systems are easily scalable in both size and quantity.
 Simply apply a rotational force to the wheel and your moving!

-As the human race evolves, we humans will spend more time with our indoor robots.
+As the human race evolves, we as humans will spend more time with our indoor robots.

 But indoor mobile robots encounter a much more difficult, complex, navigation environment, scenarios and collision hazards than most other robotic types.